Patoo Abraham

 Patoo Abraham (born 1966) is a Nigerian prostitute and sex workers' rights activist advocating for the legalization of sex work profession in Nigeria and the decriminalization of women in prostitution.
 As of 2014 she is leader of the African Sex Workers Alliance (ASWA) in Nigeria.
 She is also the President of Women of Power Initiative (WOPI), an NGO formed for the purpose of improving sex work in Nigeria.
 She has staged series of protests on the streets of Lagos against the abuse and disregard faced by sex workers.

+Activism

+Abraham was involved as a member and leader of two activist organizations which advocate for the rights of sex workers and prostitutes in Africa: the Nigerian chapter of the African Sex Workers Alliance and the Women of Power Initiative.